Guidelines for sharing content (Windows Store apps)

 A share target app is activated within a fraction of a second after launching, typically before you can attach a debugger to the running process.
 To debug code in the activation handler, it's best to debug directly on the local machine or through the simulator.

-If you've implemented a long-running share, errors might occur after the app’s UI is dismissed.
-In this case, the debugger can remain attached to the target app even when the app is out of view.
+If you've implemented a long-running share operation that can run even when a user navigates away from your app, errors might occur after the app’s UI is dismissed.
+In this case, the debugger can remain attached to the target app even when the source app is out of view.
 With the debugger attached, you can catch exceptions, pause on breakpoints, and walk through code without the app UI on screen.